University of Southern California

 .(JavaScript must be enabled to view this email address)

-Dr. Buwen Yao completed her PhD in Occupational Science in August 2022.
-Her dissertation, entitled “Effects of occupation on physiologic biomarkers: Doppler sonographic evaluation of intraneural blood flow,” examined the transactional nature between the environment, occupational engagement, and physiologic biomarkers as a foundation for improving validity in clinical evaluations and exploration of pathologic development of median nerve injuries.
+Buwen Yao completed her PhD in Occupational Science in August 2022.
+Her dissertation, entitled “Effects of occupation on physiologic biomarkers: Doppler sonographic evaluation of intraneural blood flow,” examined the transactional nature among the environment, occupational engagement, and physiologic biomarkers as a foundation for improving the validity of clinical evaluations and for exploring the pathologic development of median nerve injuries.
 During her tenure in the MSOP lab, Dr. Yao provided 14 conference presentations, contributed to 6 peer-reviewed manuscripts, received a research grant from the Society for Diagnostic Medical Sonography, was a finalist in the new investigator award competition of the American Institute of Ultrasound in Medicine, and was awarded the Elizabeth June Yerxa Award for scholarly achievements at USC.
 Dr. Yao’s first placement following graduation was as a Medical Research Resident at Peking University’s Third Hospital in Beijing, China.

 Sandy Takata